-Syria Refugee Crisis
+Syria Displacement Crisis

 Zahida and her children fled their family home in Syria when their street came under attack.